MalasadaTech/masq-monitor/README.md

 # Masquerade Monitor

-A Python application to automate monitoring for website masquerades using urlscan.io.
+A Python application to help automate monitoring for website masquerades using urlscan.io.

 ## Overview

-Masquerade Monitor helps you track potential phishing attempts by searching for websites mimicking legitimate brands.
-The tool periodically queries urlscan.io for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.
+Masquerade Monitor can help you track potential phishing campaigns (or other campaigns) by searching for websites mimicking legitimate brands.
+The tool queries urlscan.io for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.

 The basic idea:
 It takes a list of monitoring pivots, and performs API calls to check if there is anything new since the last check.